 Astrological Mantras for the Eyes

 The use of mantras is a significant part of Vedic astrology.
 Each mantra is said to work in the subtle or unseen realms that influence our lives in every area.
 An astrology mantra mitigates challenging aspects and amplifies positive astrological configurations.
-A mantra to Venus or Mercury can function as an eye healing mantra depending on the reason for the imbalance in the eyes.
+In terms of the 3rd eye chakra, a mantra to Venus or Mercury can function as an eye healing mantra depending on the reason for the imbalance in the eyes.

 Venus can be of assistance with conditions of dryness, irritation or inflammation.
 Venus also helps with balancing the adrenals and the kidneys.
 The astrology mantra for Venus (Sukraya) includes the seed syllable “sum” which connects to the fundamental vibration of the planet Venus.

 Lyrics: Om Sum Sukraya Namaha

 Meaning: I offer salutations for transformation of the energy of Venus.

 Astrological Mantra for Mercury

 Mercury is associated with the nervous system as well as the ability for precise communication to take place between the brain and eyes.
 Mercury is also connected to the ability to interpret what you see properly.
 The astrology mantra for Mercury (Bhudhaya) includes the seed syllable “bum” which connects to the fundamental vibration of the planet Mercury.